mac DataRecovery

 Cons

-• Deep scans can be quite time-consuming on some devices
+• Deep scans can take a while on larger drives.

 Best for NAS recovery: Wondershare Recoverit